hexiumsoftec/hexiumsoftec.github.io/README.md

 to access the directory where you’ve stored your program file.
 To try this, make sure you’ve saved the hello_world.py file in the python_work folder on your desktop.

-###### On Linux
    Running a Python program from a terminal session is the same on Linux.
 The terminal command cd, for change directory, is used to navi-gate through your file system in a terminal session.
 The command ls, for list, shows you all the non-hidden files that exist in the current directory.
 Open a new terminal window and issue the following commands to run hello_world.py:
 ```sh
 u ~$ cd Desktop/python_work/